On this page:

 Encouraging investment and employment in the energy efficiency sector is an objective of the program – certainty in the program is a key to achieving this.

-Monthly publication of information in relation to the Victorian Energy Efficiency Certificate (VEEC) market
+• monthly publication of information in relation to the Victorian Energy Efficiency Certificate (VEEC) market.

-Market update – covering July 2024
+Market update - January 2025

 Participation numbers

-VEEC supply and spot price
+VEEC registrations and spot price

 VEEC registration by activity type

-Graph showing number of registered VEECs between January 2021 and June 2024.
+Graph showing number of registered VEECs between January 2021 and December 2024

-New and revised activities – as at July 2024
+New and revised activities – as at January 2025

 This information will be updated on a quarterly basis.
-Last update 19 July 2024.
+Last update January 2025.

 The Department of Energy, Environment and Climate Action is working on a range of new and revised activities for the VEU program, which will increase the supply of certificates.
 Information on the new and revised activity work program is provided below.

-Please note: the Department will be delaying the reintroduction of incentives for plug-in refrigerated cabinet activities until further notice.
+Please note: the department will be delaying the reintroduction of incentives for plug-in refrigerated cabinet activities until further notice.
 Timelines will be confirmed at a later date.

 Completed